earlgreytech/Qtum-Chainlink/README.md

 ## .env Configuration

 Before spinning up the docker containers, make sure to properly configure your `.env` files in the `qtum-initiator` and `qtumtx-adapter` folders.
-You will most certainly need to provide your QTUM address in hexadecimal formatting for `HEX_QTUM_ADDRESS` and you may run into issues when working with your docker containers locally, in which you will find it helpful to change the `JANUS_HOST` from `localhost` to your private ip address by running  `ifconfig` and finding your inet address which should be identifiable in the `en0:` object.
+You will most certainly need to provide your QTUM address in hexadecimal formatting for `HEX_QTUM_ADDRESS` and you may run into issues when working with your docker containers locally, if the `qtum-initiator` or `qtumtx-adapter` return an error along the lines of localhost as the host name is incorrect or `Error: connect ECONNREFUSED 127.0.0.1:23889`, you will find it helpful to change the `JANUS_HOST` from `localhost` to your private ip address by running `ifconfig` and finding your inet address which should be identifiable in the `en0:` object.

 #### QTUM Initiator